3-24/KSA/OOPmid/README.md

 Error 종류

-* Syntax error: Python cannot understand your program, and refuses to execute it.
+- Syntax error: Python cannot understand your program, and refuses to execute it.
-* Runtime error: When executing your program (at runtime), your program suddenly terminates with an error message.
+- Runtime error: When executing your program (at runtime), your program suddenly terminates with an error message.
-* Semantic error: Your program runs without error messages but does not do what it is supposed to do.
+- Semantic error: Your program runs without error messages but does not do what it is supposed to do.

-print 함수
+# 1. Print

 ```
 print(...)